Cleaning Mold & Odors Off Your Stuff

 Cleaning Categorized By Rooms In Your Home

 In the dining area you are dealing with furniture.
 Generally a wooden or metal or plastic table.
-If the wood is sealed you can easily clean it with benzarid.
-I would choose this so as not to damage a nice wooden table.
+If the wood is sealed you can try cleaning it with soap and water and then dry it.
+I would choose this method so as not to damage a nice wooden table.
+The soap and water does not always work though.
+Before throwing the table out I would suggest trying a mixutre of one scoop country save oxygenated cleaner to a gallon of warm water and see if that will help as a soultion to wipe it down using paper towels and throwing them away and rewiping again a few times if needed.
+Dry well after wiping it down if needed.
 If the wood is not sealed, you may not be able to clean it unless it has little VOC adsorbed contamination.
 Metal is fairly easily cleaned unless it is old and oxidzed and then is more porous and will hold onto VOCs/toxins.
-Hydrogen peroxide may damage it too, so I would again suggest benzarid.
-For plastic, you can use either hydrogen peroxide or benzarid but if it has any damaged areas, you probably won't be able to clean them up very well.
+Hydrogen peroxide may damage it too, so I would again suggest 95% alcohol and then follow with a soap and water cleaning and dry it.
+For plastic, you can use either hydrogen peroxide or 95% alcohol but if it has any damaged areas, you probably won't be able to clean them up very well.
 If it has a servere mold issue, the plastic is usually impregnated deeply with it and you simply can't clean it.
 If the plastic appears to have a coating on it or be a really smooth surface, there is more liklihood of being able to clean it.
 It all has to do with how porous of an item it is.

 Kitchen cabinets/shelves/walls: Here you take the chance of damaging the wood or shelves.
-I have used 8% hydrogen peroxide on painted sheetrock walls and on some shelving without issue, but often I suggest benzarid if you want to be less likely to cause permanant damage.
+I have used 8% hydrogen peroxide on painted sheetrock walls and on some shelving without issue, in the past I suggested benzarid if you want to be less likely to cause permanant damage, but I would now suggest 95% alcohol although it too can cause some damage, but not as much as hydrogen peroxide generally.
 If there is shelf paper on the shelves it has to come off and throw it away.
 Same for wall paper.
 Wall paper loves to grow mold.
 It needs to go.

 You can always try one of the generators for cabinets and furniture, but make sure they will not damage any of your items in the room first.
 (Look up on the internet how ozone affects the material in your furniture.)
 Of course if you will have to throw them away any way, it is worth trying.
 If you have furniture you can not clean and you put it in a room with an ozonator or a hydroxyl generator and you find after a couple hours of oxidizing, it smells better but not gone, I suggest trying it again in another 24 or 48 hours after letting the air from ouside go through the room a bit in the mean time.
 If you continue to get a better smell, you are getting somewhere, but if not, it will probably not work.
 The research is a little absent but what I have read so far makes me think that the hydroyl generators may not only be safer but will probably alter more VOCs than the ozone generators I have used.
 So if an ozone generator does not work, a hydroxyl generator might be worth a try.
 Also realize that all ozone generators and hydroxyl generators are not equal.
 Check what is available carefully when you go to purchase one.